alexhan46/studyfind-ai-web-crawler/README.md

 ## Known Limitations

-- When updating studies that have already been crawled, there is a limitation placed by clinicaltrials.gov of 36000 studies, causing some studies to be left out.
-In our testing we have never gotten close to this limit (There are approx. 21000 studies that have been updated in the entire history of the website) .
+- When updating studies that have already been crawled, there is a limitation placed by clinicaltrials.gov, causing some studies to be left out.
+In our testing we have never gotten close to this limit as long as the crawler is executed daily.